Birthmarks in Chambersburg, PA

 About Birthmarks

 A birthmark is an area that differs in texture or color from the rest of your skin.
 It may appear anywhere on your body and is visible at or soon after birth.
 While most birthmarks are harmless, if there is any concern, an evaluation at OneSkin Integrative Dermatology can help identify any issues.
 Our dermatology team is skilled in lesion evaluation in individuals of all ages.
-She will provide guidance on appropriate monitoring or treatment options.
+We can provide guidance on appropriate monitoring or treatment options.
 Schedule a consultation with us today to get a birthmark examination.

 Types of Birthmarks